openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 Abstract
 ========

-Wherever possible, The edX organization will provide and manage Docker images as the medium for packaging operating dependencies of Open edX applications rather than providing Ansible playbooks.
+Wherever possible, The edX organization will provide and manage Docker images as the medium for packaging operating dependencies of Open edX independently deployable application (IDA) rather than providing Ansible playbooks.

-The configuration for running applications in different environments will be done through a config file per unique [application, environment] combination.
+The configuration for running IDAs in different environments will be done through a config file per unique [application, environment] combination.
 How those files are generated and managed is the responsibility of each operator.

-All standard operations for running and managing any Open edX application will be documented.
+All standard operations for running and managing any Open edX IDA will be documented.
 How those procedures are executed is the responsibility of each operator.

 Wherever possible, operating concerns will live within the codebase they are concerned with.
-Thus it should be expected that all applications will provide the following:
+Thus it should be expected that all IDAs will provide the following:

 * A Dockerfile from which the container image can be built.
-* A documented settings file with production-ready defaults.
+* Documented settings files distinguishing required values without defaults (like secrets) from other settings which will defaults reasonable for most production installations.
-* A documented settings file with all of the configuration values that must be defined by the operator.
+* An operations manual documenting standard operations required to run and maintain the IDA.
-* An operations manual documenting standard operations required to run and maintain the application.
+* A changelog to document differences in settings, operating concerns, and application functionality from release to release.

 Context
 =======